jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 In modern Linux the VBR is controlled by [GNU GRUB](https://www.gnu.org/software/grub/ "GNU GRUB").  *"Briefly, a boot loader is the first software program that runs when a computer starts.
 It is responsible for loading and transferring control to the operating system kernel software (such as the Hurd or Linux).
 The kernel, in turn, initializes the rest of the operating system (e.g. GNU)."* [^ch10f114]

-## UEFI
+### UEFI

-The [Unified Extensible Firmware Interface](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface "UEFI Wiki Page") was developed as a successor to the BIOS as the original BIOS only supported a 16-bit real-mode and 1 MB of memory, which limited what could be done on a system.
-The replacement UEFI does the same job as BIOS but is a modern reimplementation of BIOS basic functions.
-BIOS is controlled by a trade organization which all the major PC makes and OS vendors purchase a seat in the UEFI consortium.
+The [Unified Extensible Firmware Interface](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface "UEFI Wiki Page") was developed as a successor to the BIOS.
+The original BIOS spec only supported a 16-bit real-mode and 1 MB of memory, which limited what could be done on a system.
+The replacement UEFI, does the same job as BIOS but is a modern reimplementation of BIOS's basic functions.
+Who runs [UEFI](https://uefi.org/members "UEFI member list website")?
+It is controlled by a trade organization which all the major PC makes and OS vendors purchase a seat in the UEFI consortium.

 UEFI capabilities include additional features not available in the traditional BIOS.
 Most modern Laptops and Servers, since 2015 are using UEFI, some come with a BIOS Compatibility Layer, but BIOS and UEFI are two separate things.
-When booting UEFI on stage 4, the UEFI Boot Manager that holds the entry for the location of the bootable device is loaded.
+When booting with UEFI, at stage 4 the UEFI Boot Manager  entry that holds the location of the bootable device is loaded.

 1) SEC - Security Phase
 1) PEI - Pre-EFI Initialization